Evaluating Human-Language Model Interaction: Framework

-\paragraph{Design considerations.} \looseness-1 We highlight important design considerations that can directly affect the dynamics of human-LM interaction.
+Note that there are many important design considerations regarding the system logic that can directly affect the dynamics of human-LM interaction.
 First, \createprompt determines how much control users have over prompts.
 For example, \createprompt can simply take the content of user input, or enforce a pre-defined prompt regardless of the user input.
 It can also decide how much each query depends on past interactions, by providing previous interactions as part of the prompt.
-Second, decoding parameters in \adaptlm influence the quality of completions \citep{holtzman2020curious}, thus changing the dynamics of human-LM interaction \citep{lee2022coauthor}.
-In our experiment, we choose a set of decoding parameters for each task based on initial pilots and use it for all models.
+Second, decoding parameters in \adaptlm influence the nature of completions \citep{holtzman2020curious}.
+For instance, one of the decoding parameters, \temperature, controls the tradeoff between diversity and quality \citep{hashimoto2019huse}, which can change the dynamics of human-LM interaction \citep{lee2022coauthor}.
 Third, \showoutputs controls how model completions are shown to users.
 For instance, how many completions are shown at a time, and how intrusive are they?
 These decisions can have a trade-off between efficiency and ideation \citep{buschek2021impact}, or lead to distraction or cognitive load \citep{clark2018creative}.

-\subsection{Evaluating human-LM interaction}
+\subsection{Evaluating Human-LM Interaction}

 To evaluate interaction traces, we expand on non-interactive evaluation along three dimensions and define metrics characterized by those dimensions.

 \paragraph{Dimensions.} Figure~\ref{fig:introduction:dimensions} shows three dimensions in human-LM interaction evaluation.
 The first dimension is \textimp{targets} (\ie what to evaluate).
 Standard evaluation only considers the final \emph{output} as a target, which is often simply a model completion $c$, but can be a result of more complicated processes (\eg sample multiple completions and use heuristics to construct the final output).
 In contrast, we consider the entire interaction \emph{process}, which is represented as an interaction trace $[(s_1, a_1), (s_2, a_2), ...]$ in \ours.